-- [18] The history of the CCAA Parties' repeated attempts to engage in a constructive dialogue with Twinco and its majority shareholder CFLCo, is more fully set out in detail in the CBCA Motion, which has been continued sine die until now. - [19] While the CCAA Parties had been hopeful that a consensual resolution could be achieved, they concluded that based on the lack of desire of Twinco and CFLCo to engage in a constructive manner, a consensual resolution was not possible. - [20] Accordingly, on November 16, 2020, the CCAA Parties filed the CBCA Motion, seeking the issuance of Orders against Twinco and CFLCo: - a) confirming CFLCo's liability for Twinco's maintenance obligations and environmental liabilities related to the Twinco Plant from and after July 1, 1974; - b) compelling an accounting from Twinco of all monies expended by Twinco in respect of maintenance and environmental costs that have not been reimbursed by CFLCo pursuant to the CFLCo Indemnity and CFLCo Maintenance Obligations (collectively, the "Reimbursable Environmental/Maintenance Costs"); - c) directing CFLCo to reimburse all Reimbursable Environmental/Maintenance Costs (such amount to be reimbursed by CFLCo, being the "CFLCo Reimbursement") to Twinco for distribution to the shareholders as part of the winding up and dissolution of Twinco pursuant to the relief requested in paragraph (d) below; - d) directing the winding up and dissolution of Twinco pursuant to section 214 and/or section 241 (3)(I) of the CBCA and a distribution of: (i)
+- The history of the CCAA Parties' repeated attempts to engage in a constructive [22] dialogue with Twinco and its majority shareholder CFLCo, is more fully set out in detail in the CBCA Motion, which has been continued sine die until now pending the outcome of Twinco's Motion to dismiss. - While the CCAA Parties were hopeful that a consensual resolution could be [23] achieved, they concluded that based on the lack of desire of Twinco and CFLCo to engage in a constructive manner, a consensual resolution was not possible. - Accordingly, on November 16, 2020, the CCAA Parties filed the CBCA Motion before the CCAA Court, seeking the issuance of the following orders against Twinco and CFLCo: - a) confirming CFLCo's liability for Twinco's maintenance obligations and environmental liabilities related to the Twinco Plant from and after July 1, 1974; - b) compelling an accounting from Twinco of all monies expended by Twinco in respect of maintenance and environmental costs that have not been reimbursed by CFLCo pursuant to the CFLCo Indemnity and CFLCo

+Maintenance Obligations (collectively, the "Reimbursable Environmental/Maintenance Costs");

-the Twinco Cash net of all reasonable fees and expenses incurred by Twinco to implement and complete the wind-up and dissolution being sought in this Motion (the "Remaining Twinco Cash"), and (ii) the CFLCo Reimbursement to Twinco's shareholders, including Wabush, on a pro rata basis; and e) in the alternative to (d), directing Twinco and/or CFLCo to purchase the shares of Twinco held by Wabush pursuant to section 214 (2) and/or section 241 (3)(f) of the CBCA for a purchase price equal to the amount of Wabush's pro rata share of: (i) the Twinco Cash, and (ii) the CFLCo Reimbursement.
+- c) directing CFLCo to reimburse all Reimbursable Environmental/Maintenance Costs (such amount to be reimbursed by CFLCo, being the "CFLCo Reimbursement") to Twinco for distribution to the shareholders as part of the winding up and dissolution of Twinco pursuant to the relief requested in paragraph (d) below; - d) directing the winding up and dissolution of Twinco pursuant to section 214 and/or section 241 (3)(I) of the CBCA and a distribution of: (i) the Twinco Cash net of all reasonable fees and expenses incurred by Twinco to implement and complete the wind-up and dissolution being sought in this Motion (the "Remaining Twinco Cash"), and (ii) the CFLCo Reimbursement to Twinco's shareholders, including Wabush, on a pro rata basis; and - e) in the alternative to (d), directing Twinco and/or CFLCo to purchase the shares of Twinco held by Wabush pursuant to section 214 (2) and/or section 241 (3)(f) of the CBCA for a purchase price equal to the amount of Wabush's pro rata share of: (i) the Twinco Cash, and (ii) the CFLCo Reimbursement.

-[the "CBCA Motion Proposed Orders"]
+[the "Requested Relief"]